 Is a full building survey worth the money or are you better off with a cheaper option?
-We look at the options and what they cost.

 After all, many of us spend a lot of time and effort researching smaller purchases, such as a new car, to make sure we don’t end up with insufficient boot space or poor fuel efficiency.
 And who hasn’t checked out a potential holiday destination on the internet to read other people’s reviews before making a final decision?